Install and configure

 mistral-extra

-A collection of extra actions that could be installed to extend mistral standard actions with openstack ones.
+A collection of extra actions that could be installed to extend mistral standard actions with openstack ones (by default mistral is not having any OpenStack related action).

 Prerequisites